Polymer/old-docs-site/1.0/docs/devguide/events.md

 receiving element.
 (For example, for a listener in the main document, the target is an element in the main document, not in a shadow tree.)

-Shady DOM does not do event retargeting, so events may behave differently depending on which local DOM system is in use.
+Shady DOM doesn't do event regargeting for events as they bubble, because the performance cost would be prohibitive.
+Instead, {{site.project_title}}
+provides a mechanism to simulate retargeted events when needed.

 Use `Polymer.dom(event)` to get a normalized event object that provides equivalent target data on both shady DOM and shadow DOM.
 Specifically, the